HOW TO KILL AND GET RID OF SUBTERRANEAN TERMITES ON CONCRETE SLAB

 HOW TO KILL TERMITES WITH THE MABI SYSTEM?

-Choose the best protocol for your company: combine your effective termiticide with the best proven practice for consistency in your treatments with the MABI injectors.
+First and foremost, choose the best protocol for your company: combine your effective termiticide with the best proven practice for consistency in your treatments with the MABI injectors.

-Neat subterranean termite treatment with no time-consuming cleaning after injection
+Mess free subterranean termite treatment with no time-consuming cleaning after injection

 CONCRETE SLAB TREATMENT: